-Beyond the Affordable Care Act, there have been and will likely continue to be ongoing healthcare reform efforts.
+In the United States, there have been and continue to be a number of legislative initiatives to contain healthcare costs.
+There have been and will likely continue to be ongoing healthcare reform efforts.
 These reform efforts have and may continue to focus on coverage and payment for organ procurement and transplant.
-For example, the Centers for Medicare & Medicaid Services issued regulations in 2020 and 2021 that revised Medicare conditions of participation for organ procurement organizations as well as organ acquisition payment policies for organ procurement organizations, transplant centers and donor hospitals.
+For example, the Centers for Medicare & Medicaid Services issued regulations in 2020 and 2021 that revised Medicare conditions of participation for organ procurement organizations, transplant centers and donor hospitals.